Sano’s mother had once said that if it weren’t for Gila’s port settlement of Masagan, the Kingdom of Dayung wouldn’t exist at all.

 “That’s why when our paramount chief ran away, Bunawi was so insulted,” Sano’s mother had explained when Sano was younger.
 “He was a young man then, trying to escape Taruwid's shadow.
 Katam was to be Bunawi's first conquest.
 But our paramount chief didn’t give him the duel that would establish his fighting prowess, and Bunawi looked for ways to prove his superiority every since.”

-Sano and Anina had travelled two nights and a day on the river and arrived at Masagan just as dawn broke.
+Sano and Anina had travelled two nights on the river and arrived at Masagan just as dawn broke.
 They had bid the kind potter farewell, and now Anina led Sano through the vast settlement that bordered the port, cutting straight through its centre to exit at the opposite side.
 She wasn’t interested in the residences so much as the market by the docks.